easydns/chapps/INSTALLATION.md

 easier.

 If you're copying the files:
-Once the SystemD profiles are in place, let SystemD know about them by running:
+Once the SystemD profiles are in place, let SystemD know abouts them by running:
 ```
 systemctl daemon-reload
 ```